For your free copy of

 Step 1

-The first thing you will need to do is decide on the image you are going to use for your waterfall.
+The first thing you will need to do is decide on the image you are going to use on your waterfall.

 Keep them to one side while we make the mechanism for the waterfall.